 The responsible authorities will supervise compliance with the new provisions.
 They are given “robust authority” for this purpose and would be able to perform on-site inspections and enforce compliance with penalty payments.
 In the event of violations, substantial and in some cases high sales-related fines could be imposed on the company and its management.
 Heavily fined companies could be excluded from tenders for up to three years.

 In the EU, legislative proposals for mandatory social standards in supply chains are also expected in 2021.
 The European Parliament’s Committee on Legal Affairs voted in favor of a specific proposal for a Supply Chain Act on January 27, 2021.
-In parallel, the EU Commission is currently drafting its own concept for corporate due diligence in the supply chain, which is set to be presented in early summer 2021.
+In parallel, the EU Commission is currently drafting its own concept for corporate due diligence in the supply chain, which is set to be presented in the fall of 2021.
 Justice Commissioner Didier Reynders and Commissioner for Jobs and Social Rights Nicolas Schmit already presented their plans last year: Since only one in three companies in the EU carefully examines its supply chains in relation to human rights and environmental impact, the EU is working on presenting mandatory due diligence standards.
 Some members of the European Parliament want to see a much stricter European Supply Chain Act that should apply to companies with as few as 250 employees and affect the entire supply chain.
 In the event of serious violations, a ban on imports is also proposed.

 On January 1, 2021, the EU Conflict Minerals Regulation entered into force, imposing extensive due diligence requirements on importers of gold, wolfram, tin, and tantalum.